torvalds/linux/Documentation/filesystems/xfs-delayed-logging-design.rst

 and relogged, so any tracking must be separate to the AIL infrastructure.
 As such, we cannot reuse the AIL list pointers for tracking committed items, nor can we store state in any field that is protected by the AIL lock.
-Hence the committed item tracking needs it's own locks, lists and state fields in the log item.
+Hence the committed item tracking needs its own locks, lists and state fields in the log item.

 Similar to the AIL, tracking of committed items is done through a new list called the Committed Item List (CIL).
 The list tracks log items that have been committed and have formatted memory buffers attached to them.
-It tracks objects in transaction commit order, so when an object is relogged it is removed from it's place in the list and re-inserted at the tail.
+It tracks objects in transaction commit order, so when an object is relogged it is removed from its place in the list and re-inserted at the tail.
 This is entirely arbitrary and done to make it easy for debugging - the last items in the list are the ones that are most recently modified.
 Ordering of the CIL is not necessary for transactional integrity (as discussed in the next section) so the ordering is